windisch/rrSample/README.md

 library("rrSample")
 ```

 This is work in progress.
-Installation may file for some commits.
+Installation may fail for some commits.

 ### Usage
 coming soon